Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/app/components/README.md

 ### **vector_store.py**

 Responsible for loading an existing FAISS vector store from disk or creating and saving a new FAISS vector store using embedded text chunks.

+### **pipeline.py**

+Responsible for orchestrating the full PDF → chunking → vector store creation workflow by combining the loader, chunker, and vector store components.